Why Mediators Make Good Leaders

 Creating a Mindset Shift

-Mediation creates a mindset shift away from churning over the details of what has happened to cause conflict, towards a focus on reframing the situation to understand what each party needs now.
+Mediation (a form of early dispute resolution) creates a mindset shift away from churning over the details of what has happened to cause conflict, towards a focus on reframing the situation to understand what each party needs now.
 Having been part of this world for a while now, the impact still mesmerises me.
 I’ve heard feedback from parties who’ve had their lives dominated by workplace conflict for months on end.
 Mediation has transformed their lives, from a point where, for many, their wellbeing had been greatly diminished.

 People are capable of so much when they set their minds to resolving a problem.
 The skill of a mediator is to reveal to parties their own need to rebalance and heal working relationships and achieve a happier state of mind and plot a path to achieve that.

 My role at TCM is centred around developing our leadership offering.
 For 20 years, we have been developing leaders across a variety of sectors ranging from the NHS to banking, pharmaceuticals, and the leisure industries.
 So much of what we do in leadership development can be learned from the mediation process.

 Mediation requires the capacity to listen actively to another person, which is also a crucial component of effective leadership.
 Many of us will have been tempted to give people in conflict with each other ‘A good talking to’.
 We may also have an instinctive desire to problem-solve when faced with a challenging situation.
 Mediation teaches us to do the opposite.
 Our number one priority should be instead, to give people ‘A good listening to’ (a direct quote from David Liddle, TCM CEO and author of the book: Managing Conflict)